-Karis: I agree with Eman—the first thing that comes to my mind when watching the trailer is 21 Jump Street.
+Karis: The first thing that comes to my mind when watching the trailer is 21 Jump Street.
 I haven’t seen the original TV series with David Hasselhoff, so I can’t compare the two or judge how the movie will strike fans of the original series.
 The trailer fails to really capture my interest.
 It has a few mildly humorous jokes, a few explosions and action scenes, attractive actors in bathing suits, and no real storyline.
 It may be entertaining, but I have no real motivation to go see it in theater.
 I’ll probably spare myself the price of an AMC ticket and wait for it to premiere on HBO.

 Mary: It’s hard to find enough enthusiasm for Baywatch—especially with this Super Bowl spot.
 I doubt even fans of the classic TV series will be vying for tickets on opening night.
 Perhaps the comedy is just simply not to my taste, but I feel like we’ve seen too many of these moderately amusing and substance-lacking films.
 Having been an avid Zac Efron fan from the High School Musical days, I am disappointed to see that he has been typecast into the same characters.
 His roles in Neighbors and Mike and Dave Need Wedding Dates are virtually indistinguishable, and I fear that his portrayal of Matt Brody in Baywatch is no exception.
 As for the trailer itself, it seems to only focus on the star-studded cast and their perfect physiques.
 In addition, while I am all for The Notorious B.I.G’s “Hypnotize” in the background, I find that it just contributes to the contrived nature of the film.